rpog/nexmo-developer/_documentation/client-sdk/setup/add-sdk-to-your-app/ios.md

 NXMUser *user = client.user;
 ```

-## What's next?
+## Congratulations!

-After these steps you are ready to use the Nexmo SDK functionalities.
-Feel free to explore them.
+You added the Nexmo Client SDK to your iOS app, and logged in to a `NXMClient` instance.
+You're all set to use that `NXMClient` client in your app, and utilize the NexmoClient SDK functionalities.